open-power/skiboot/doc/opal-api/opal-handle-interrupt.rst

 The host OS should then handle any outstanding events.

-See opal-poll-events.txt for documentation on events.
+See doc/opal-api/opal-poll-events.rst for documentation on events.